Syncano/syncano-cli/README.rst

 * SYNCANO_ADMIN_API_KEY: Syncano Account Key;
 * SYNCANO_INSTANCE_NAME: the Syncano instance name to which the transfer will be made;

-`syncano import configure` command will take following parameters:
+`syncano transfer configure` command will take following parameters:

 * -c (--current) which will display the current configuration;
 * -f (--force) which allow to override the previously set configuration;